Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Iowa State vs. DePaul: Betting Trends, Record ATS, Home/Road Splits - December 1

-The DePaul Blue Demons (1-5) will look to break a three-game losing streak when they host the Iowa State Cyclones (5-2) on Friday, December 1, 2023 at Wintrust Arena as big, 12.5-point underdogs.
-The contest airs at 8:30 PM ET on Fox Sports 1.
-The matchup has an over/under of 139.5 points.
+The DePaul Blue Demons (1-5) are heavy, 14.5-point underdogs as they attempt to stop a three-game losing streak when they host the Iowa State Cyclones (5-2) on Friday, December 1, 2023 at Wintrust Arena.
+The matchup airs at 8:30 PM ET on Fox Sports 1.
+The matchup has an over/under of 136.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!